 Update: 15 Sept 2018.
 Public access to courts via PACER provides the Brantl case documents.
 As of today, it appears that Mizzou has filed a motion for dismissal, claiming that it is a state government body that is immune from citizen lawsuit.
 Dr. Brantl has filed for leave (an extension or deviation for the case), in order to amend the complaint, challenge that motion and to investigate the potential for a federal lawsuit.
 Therein, Brantl introduces the very important concept of federal fund use for residency programs, such that violation of residency guidelines may have federal court implications.
-(U.S. residency programs are funded annually with $15 Billion in CMS/Medicare taxpayer dollars for direct and indirect graduate medical education costs – without any congressional or federal oversight – only that of the privately held corporation, the ACGME.)
+(U.S. residency programs are funded annually with $15 Billion in CMS/Medicare and other taxpayer dollars for direct and indirect graduate medical education costs – without any congressional or federal oversight – only that of the privately held corporation, the ACGME.)
 Mizzou has filed a motion in opposition of granting leave.

 Our programs.
 Our future.
 Our responsibility.

 The Graduate Medical Education Compliance Project (GMECP): Driving education, awareness, and positive change towards systemic improvement for our programs’ residents, faculty, and staff.

 *Disclaimer: We are in no way associated with or supported by any educational, administrative, accreditation, licensing or oversight body mentioned in these pages.